Dave, January 1, 2021

 I have been teaching courses to small groups for more than 12 years, both as on-site corporate training and my open courses in Chicago.
 Before that, I spent 7 years teaching computer science courses as a university professor.
 In offering my courses online, my goal is to create an environment where you will be challenged and where you can interact with other participants.
 All courses are strictly limited to 12 attendees.
 They are live-taught and assume your full involvement during the week (meaning approximately 40 hours of work).
-There are no pre-recorded videos.
 I do not operate a MOOC.
+Courses are not passive.
 Do not register for an online course unless you can fully commit time to it.

 Q: How is a course delivered online?

 A: Zoom is used for live presentation, screen sharing, demos, and voice interaction.
 Gitter is used for text-chat.
-All other interaction, including code review, debugging, Q&A, and other code-related issues will take place through a shared private GitHub project.
+All other interaction, including code review, debugging, Q&A, and other code-related issues take place through a shared private GitHub project.
 Everyone works independently, but out of the same project.
 This enables better code sharing and discussion.